hu553in/cryptographer/README.md

 Each source character which is not English letter will be skipped.
 **These two statements are true for everything excluding Feistel network cipher.**

+Also, this app can try to break Vigenere cipher using the frequency cryptanalysis.

+**Note:** the probability of the successful breaking is directly proportional to the similarity of the source to the "normal" English text ("normal" means "written using a common English language").

+## Limitations

+### Affine cipher

 Affine cipher's `a` variable is hardcoded in the current version of app.\
 It's value is:
 * `3` for encryption
 * `9` for decryption

+### Gamma cipher

 Gamma cipher's `a`, `b`, `m` variables are hardcoded in the current version of app.\
 Their values are: